kychenok-anton/flask-sqlite3-todo-vagrant/README.md

 \## Project Description

 This is a simple Flask web application providing CRUD functionality for a Todo list using SQLite.
-Users can create, view, update, and delete tasks.
 The project is designed for easy local development and deployment.